wundergraph/cosmo/README.md

 <br/>

-WunderGraph Cosmo is the On-Premise Platform for building, maintaining, and collaborating on GraphQL Federation.
-A drop-in replacement for Apollo GraphOS.
-The repository consists of the following core components:
+WunderGraph Cosmo is the full Lifecycle API Management for (Federated) GraphQL.
+Schema Registry, composition checks, analytics, metrics, tracing and routing.
+Deploy 100% on-prem or use our [Managed Service](https://cosmo.wundergraph.com/login).
+Apache 2.0 licensed, no vendor-lock.
+The platform consists of the following components:

 Core: